ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 Alex took the long MRT ride to the edge of the city, and then a cab.

 It wasn't Alex's first time at Hero's home.
-In August, Hero had held a reception for the all of the Rotary exchange students.
-In the living room, small groups of exchange students sat in small groups around portable hotpots, dipping squid, cabbage and tofu into the boiling red water.
+In August, Hero had held a reception for the Rotary exchange students, where they sat in small groups in his living room, dipping squid, cabbage and tofu into portable hotpots.

+Alex said hello to Hero and his wife, and then went to put his stuff in the guest bedroom.
+He had stayed there before, after going out to dinner with Hero and his mother, often at hotels, for dinners that lasted hours because Hero and his host mother were patient teachers of Mandarin and loved to see movies after.

 Alex put his stuff in the large guest bedroom, and met Hero in the kitchen.